tloen/tloen.github.io/_posts/2019-03-07-whats-Kikofri.md

   - `pagin` is also found in `index.html`, it's basically just for telling jekyll when to produce a paginated(ish) page.
 If true: `offset=pagnum`, if
     false: `limit=pagnum`.
-  - It's inconceivable that one could `pagin`/`pagnum` to produce a second archive page for example.
+  - It's conceivable that one could use `pagin`/`pagnum` to produce a second archive page for example.

 * `tags.md` contains a bunch in inline `CSS`.
 The file itself produces the tags page.
-Since any "day-to-day"-editing seem unlikely — it's automated — it might as well stay there.
+Since any "day-to-day"-editing of it seem unlikely — it's automated — it might as well stay there.